azamafridi23/2024-AI-Challenge-NatLearn/README.md

 13) Give a title for your video, upload a video shorter that is shorter than 2 minutes.
 You can use the video available in the demo_video folder, select the source and target language of the video, select the gender voice and click the upload button.

-14) Wait until the translated video appears.
+14) Wait until the translated video appears(the first time you upload a video, it will take longer time because `whisper` model for speech to text translation will be downloaded).

 # NOTE: IF THE FRONTEND OF THE PAGE GETS DUPLICATED THEN REFRESH THE PAGE ONCE AND IT WILL SOLVE THIS ISSUE.